vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 ```

 **Note:** Because the builder plugin will automatically create merged plugin bundle if the `plugin_manifest.yaml` already exists,
-To remove all the already built plugins and start from fresh, please remove the artifacts directly by running `rm -rf ./artifacts`.
+For each new plugin build to replace any previous available bundle and start fresh, please configure the environment variable `PLUGIN_BUNDLE_OVERWRITE=true`

 The next steps are to write the plugin code to implement what the plugin is meant to do.